habitat-sh/habitat-aspnet-sample/readme.md

 The `Vagrantfile` included will start 4 VMs:

 * `hab1` - `hab3`: Windows Server 2016 machines.
-Their firewalls will be configured, and environment variables permanently set.
-The `Vagrantfile` assumes that you keep `hab.exe` and its dependencies in `c:/habitat` and will sync that to the vm and put it on the path.
+Their firewalls will be configured to allow traffic from neighboring supervisors.
+The `Vagrantfile` assumes that you keep `hab.exe` and its dependencies in `c:/habitat` on the host and will sync that to the vm and put it on the path.
 If you keep this file in a different location, adjust the `Vagrantfile` or copy the files to the above location.

 * `haproxy`: An Ubuntu 14.04 vm that installs the current linux version of habitat.

 These machines are configured to work with the [demo_script](demo_script.md) in the root of this repo.

+### The `hab` user

+The `hab1` - `hab3` vagrant boxes create a admin user named hab and provision the boxes so that both the `hab` user and the `vagrant` user which runs the supervisor have to correct security policy rights assigned to them.

 ## Performing a rolling update accross three or more VMs